jlinoff/lock_files/README.md

 $ openssl aes-256-cbc -pass pass:secret -d -a -salt -in file.txt.lock -out file.txt
 ```

 So why use lock_files.py?
-For a single file there is no good readon but because it handles multiple files and directories,
+For a single file _there is no good reason_ but because it handles multiple files and directories,
-you definitely want to consider for groups of files.
-I suppose that an argument could be made the even for a single file the command
+you definitely want to consider using it for groups of files.
+I suppose that an argument could be made the even for a single file
-line is a bit simpler but that is definitely not a strong argument.
+he command line is a bit simpler but that is definitely not a strong argument.

 Here is an example that shows how to lock groups of files.
 It locks all of the files in the secrets directory and all files with
 the `.confidential` extension: